martijnkruiten/cf_surfsara_lib/README.md

 ###  sara\_services\_enabled method

-This the prefered method for MPF and  your own frameork.
+This is the prefered method for MPF and  your own frameork.
 With this method you can contol which services are run and which file are included, eg: def.json
 ```
 "vars": {